Early registration. A special advisement and early registration

 the W grade deadline except in cases of hardship as determined by

-the assistant vice president for academic affairs.
+the Academic Standards Committee.
 A W grade may

 also be awarded in the case of credit by examination courses and